inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/configuration/external-configuration-sources.md

 The Ocelot agent will poll the given HTTP URL with the given frequency and reload the configuration if required.
 This polling uses HTTP ETags and last-modified headers to ensure that the configuration is only refetched in case it actually changed.
 If the HTTP request does not succeed, the last successfully fetched configuration will be kept loaded.

+In case the specified HTTP endpoint is temporarily not available, inspectit applies by default a retry mechanism with exponential backoff in order to save resources.
+If Ocelot agent cannot reload the configuration successfully after the maximum number of attempts the reason is logged and the standard polling mechanism starts again.
+This may cause a new retry cycle to start.
+Turn retries off by removing all properties starting with `inspectit.config.http.retry`.

 Every time the configuration is successfully fetched, it is also persisted in the file specified via `persistence-file`.
 By default, the agent will create a folder next to the agent's JAR with the name of the service and create a file within this folder.